PavleM03/PhpLoginForm/README.md

 Start apache and mysql in Xampp Control panel

-And finally go to localhost/app/login.php or localhost/app/register.php
+And finally go to your browser

+Type either localhost/app/login.php or localhost/app/register.php

 Enjoy the app :)